When and Where to fish in Arkansas

 Bream are bedding now and anglers want to focus on the days before and after the full moon from now through the end of summer, says Zellers.
 Lake Conway, White River oxbows, and Delta reservoirs like Peckerwood Lake should be hot.

-Catfish are popular in summer because they stay in shallower water that time of year and are much easier to find.
+Catfish thrive in warm water, and June’s heat draws them shallow.
 “Baits carry scent and smell further in summertime too because water is warmer, so that makes it easier to catch whisker fish,” Sutton adds.
 The Mississippi River along the state’s eastern border is often touted as the country’s top trophy catfish producer.

-In the summer, it’s always enjoyable to beat the heat in a cold tailwater such as the Little Red River.
+In the summer, beat the heat in a cold tailwater such as the Little Red River below Greers Ferry Dam.
 This world-class trout stream has 29 miles of suitable trout habitat, created after the completion of the Greers Ferry Dam in the early 1960s.

 August